What Causes a Gum Boil (Fistula)?

 Self treatment of gum boils by home remedies can lead to even more severe infections in the mouth and elsewhere in the body, so treatment by your dentist is a must.
 He can then provide the proper treatment to rid you of the infection.
 Please, spare yourself from home remedies.
 If an abscess is left untreated, the infection can spread to other body parts or organs and actually cause death.

-Should you have drainage of pus, a toothache, or swelling in the head and neck region, see you dentist as soon as possible.
+Should you have drainage of pus, a toothache, or swelling and tenderness in the head and neck region, see you dentist as soon as possible.
 If the infection spreads, the situation could become dangerous.

 Life Member American Dental Association, Emeritus Fellow of Academy of General Dentistry, Americana Association of Implant Dentists.